Column Element

 Add a Column

-Step 5.
-To change the size of an existing column, click on the ‘Resize Column’ icon on the upper left corner of the column.
+• Step 5 – To change the size of an existing Column, click on the ‘Resize Column’ icon in the upper left corner of the Column.
 It will appear as the size your column currently is.
-For example, if it’s a 1/4 column, then the Resize Column option will appear as ‘1/4’.
+For example, if it’s a 1/4 Column, then the Resize Column option will appear as ‘1/4’.

-Step 6.
-To re-arrange columns, simply drag and drop the column into place.
-You can also drag and drop columns into different Containers elements.
+• Step 6 – To rearrange Columns, drag and drop the Column into its new position.
+You can also drag and drop Columns into different Container Elements.

 How To Add Columns in Avada Live

-Step 2.
-Activate Avada Live by clicking the ‘Avada Live’ button on top of the page editor.
+• Step 2 – Activate Avada Live by clicking the ‘Avada Live’ button at the top of the page editor.

-Step 3.
-Insert a Container element into the page by clicking the ‘Add Container’ Icon on the Starter Page.
-Once you insert a Container, you’ll be asked to choose the column or column layout you’d like to use.
-You can add an empty Container, but usually, it is at this stage you add Columns to your Container, as seen below.
+• Step 3 – Insert a Container element into the page by clicking the ‘Add Container’ Icon on the Starter Page.
+Once you insert a Container, you’ll be asked to choose the Column or Column Layout you’d like to use.
+You can add an empty Container, but usually, it is at this stage that you add Columns to your Container, as seen below.

 Add Containers - Avada Live